ToothlessRider/ESE_Notes/Cloud_Computing_ESE.md

 Ans.
 #### Green Computing
+- Green computing is the environmentally responsible and eco-friendly use of computers and their resources.
+- In broader terms, itis also defined as the study of designing, manufacturing or engineering, using and disposing of computing devices in a way that reduces their environmental impact
+- Green Cloud computing is envisioned to achieve not only efficient processing and utilization of computing infrastructure, but also minimize energy consumption.

 - Green computing consist of advanced scheduling schemas to reduce energy consumption.
 - This could mean being aware about two things :
 	- Power